How do I change my station name?

 Do I need a solar radiation shield?

 Nope!
 While siting a thermometer in direct sunlight can skew temperature readings, however, using thermodynamics equations, the raw temperature reading can be corrected with great accuracy to the true ambient temperature thanks to variables measured by the device; solar radiation and wind speed as well as the known thermal capacity of the device itself.

 Tempest detects cloud-to-ground and cloud-to-cloud lightning activity.
 The sensor detects electrical transmissions from lightning activity up to 40km (approx. 25 miles) away and gives an estimate of distance.
 Humans can typically sense lightning only up to 25km away.
 The sensor algorithm is even smart enough to reject man-made signals such as microwave ovens and motors.
 That said, it’s important to place the Tempest away from electrical disturbances for best performance.
 See more on Tempest's lightning detection.

 Why don't I get an alert for every lightning strike?

 To prevent users from being overwhelmed by lightning detection alerts, we set up a rule that our software follows: for each lightning strike, an alert is sent if it’s been more than 30 minutes since the last alert or if it’s closer than the previous strike.

 We use a marine-grade plastic formula for the device casings, which are designed to improve durability and keep the devices shining white for many years to come.
-No matter where you live; in the heat of Central Florida, bitter cold of Canada, or across the seas, the AIR/SKY won't degrade from years of weathering.
+No matter where you live; in the heat of Central Florida, the bitter cold of Canada, or across the seas, the Tempest won't degrade after years of weathering.

-In addition to data accuracy and forecast enhancement, there are several attributes where the Tempest (and AIR & SKY) perform better than other devices, better even than "professional" devices.
+In addition to data accuracy and forecast enhancement, there are several attributes where the Tempest perform better than other devices, better even than "professional" devices.
 These areas include cost, simplicity, ease-of-use, low maintenance, and high reliability.